KDE/ki18n/docs/programmers-guide.md

 a major component can be used standalone.
-For example, this would happen with a library-provided list of items without any immediate UI context (e.g. language or country names), where the appropriate UI marker would be just `@item`.
+For example, this would happen with a library-provided list of items without any immediate UI context (e.g. language or country names), where the appropriate UI marker would be just \@item.

 One way to extend the context after the UI marker, which is simple for the programmer yet can be very helpful for translators,